TheFutonEng/Calico-CNI-Tutorial/README.md

 }vagrant@calico1:~$
 ```

 Note the that address displayed in the IP section above was pulled out of the ippool that was created in the previous section.
-Running the IP addr command directly on one of the Calico nodes now will show a new interface:
+Running the ```ip addr``` command directly on one of the Calico nodes now will show a new interface:

 <pre>
 vagrant@calico1:~$ ip addr